sarzil-hossain/reactance/README.md

 2. Reading system calls: You can use `ktrace` and `kdump` to read system calls of processes to see if any errors appear.

 ## CI/CD pipeline
 You can test and deploy vpn services on your server using CI/CD pipelines.
-As of now, Reactance only supports DroneCI, the config file of which is stored in `utils/` directory.
+As of now, only DroneCI is supported because of its simplicity, flexibility and ease of use.
+A `utils` folder can be found that contains a Dockerfile and drone starlark configuration for running the drone pipeline.
+Starlark is used instead of YAML, to make it easier to add/remove protocols.
+You need to set the drone config path to `utils/drone.star` in the webui and also store the ssh key as a drone secret in `ssh_private_key` variable.

 ## Contributing
 To contribute to the project, please refer to [CONTRIBUTING.md](./CONTRIBUTING.md)